ericrenone/Geometric-Learning-Principle/README.md

 # Geometric-Entropic Learning Principle

-> **A unified mathematical framework demonstrating that adaptive learning systems achieve optimal generalization at the Pareto frontier between entropy-preserving exploration and geometric stability constraints.**
+> **A unified framework demonstrating that adaptive learning systems achieve optimal generalization at the Pareto frontier between entropy-preserving exploration and geometric stability constraints.**

 ---